 A consortium of partners offers basic business start-up classes delivered at military bases throughout the country.
 The Veterans Business Outreach Program, one Boots to Business partner, provides specialized business counseling, training, mentoring and referrals for veterans considering owning their own business.
 In Missouri, the center is located at the Veterans Business Resource Center in St. Louis.

 This annual event, sponsored by the U.S. Department of Veterans Affairs, is the largest nationwide conference of its kind, providing veterans the opportunity to connect directly with procurement decision makers across government and commercial industry, network and market a business.
-The conference was held in St. Louis in 2013.
-The the 2015 conference is scheduled for Philadelphia November 17-19.
+The conference was held in Philadelphia in 2015.
+The the 2016 conference is scheduled for Minneapolis November 1-3.

 The VA also has a dedicated portal for veterans wanting to start their own business.
 Veterans can use their Post-9/11 GI Bill benefits for on-the-job training, apprenticeships and non-college degree programs to start a business.